 In our research proposal template, we give you just enough direction to help you follow through but we don’t limit your creativity to a point that you can’t express yourself and all the nuances of your research.

 For almost all sections, you get a few useful examples to point you in the right direction.

-Conclusion: writing a PhD proposal
+Conclusion: Writing a PhD proposal

-Writing and completing a PhD proposal might be confusing at first: you need to follow a certain logic and share all the required information without going too long or sharing too much about the project.
+You need to follow a certain logic and share all the required information without going too long or sharing too much about the project.

 And, while your supervisor will certainly be there to guide you, the brunt of the work will still fall on your shoulders.